xezno/sbox-raymarching/README.md

 This is a basic work-in-progress raymarching demo / proof-of-concept.

-If you have s&box, you can play a version of it [here](https://explorer.sboxed.com/assets/gamemode/alex.godrealm) (or just search for "Alex's God Realm" in-game).
+If you have s&box, just search for "Alex's God Realm" in-game.

 ## Screenshots